Urinary Health

 • Nonsurgical: External collection devices such as a condom catheter can be placed around your penis to collect urine.
 It then drains into a bag attached to your leg.
 This can be discretely placed under your pants and can also be worn at night.

-• A Cunningham clamp is a padded device that clamps around your penis to apply constant pressure to keep urine from leaking out.
+• Cunningham clamp: A padded device that clamps around your penis to apply constant pressure to keep urine from leaking out.
 It can only be worn for short periods of time.

 • Surgical: One surgical option is a male sling.
 Made of mesh, it can be implanted inside the body to support the urethra and surrounding muscles.
 It can help with incontinence caused by a weak urinary sphincter.